Nuclear Power in the USA

 Electricity market challenges, EPA Clean Power Plan

 In states with deregulated electricity markets, nuclear power plant operators have found increasing difficulty with competition on two fronts: low-cost gas, particularly from shale gas developments, and subsidized wind power with priority grid access.
 The imposition of a price on carbon dioxide emissions would help in competition with gas and coal, but this is not expected in the short term.
 Single-unit plants which tend to have higher operating costs per MWh are most vulnerable.
 The basic problem is low natural gas prices allowing gas-fired plants to undercut power prices.
 A second problem is the federal production tax credit of $22/MWh paid to wind generators, coupled with their priority access to the grid.
 When there is oversupply, wind output is taken preferentially.
 Capacity payments can offset losses to some extent, but where market prices are around $35-$40/MWh, nuclear plants are struggling.
 According to Exelon, the main operator of merchant plants and a strong supporter of competitive wholesale electricity markets, low prices due to gas competition are survivable, but the subsidized wind is not.
-Though it is a very small part of the supply, and is unavailable most of the time, its effect on electricity prices and the viability of base-load generators “is huge”.
+In 2016 the subsidy (production tax credit) is $23/MWh.
+Though wind is a very small part of the supply, and is limited or unavailable most of the time, its effect on electricity prices and the viability of base-load generators “is huge”.

 Entergy’s six merchant units benefited from unusually cold weather and tight power supplies during the two winters to 2014, but the company warned that the power supply situation in the Northeast remained uncertain.